Oriental Cockroaches, Habitat Preferences and Control Strategies

 Behavior, Movement, and Seasonal Patterns

 Males hold their bodies off the surface, while females drag their abdomens.
-They don’t fly—male wings don’t function for flight—and they struggle on smooth materials, preferring textured routes and ground-level corridors.
+They don’t fly — male wings don’t function for flight — and they struggle on smooth materials, preferring textured routes and ground-level corridors.
 When startled, they dash into nearby cracks rather than taking long, rapid flights.

 Expect peak adult activity in late spring through early summer, with nymphs active from March onward.
 They aggregate gregariously, guided by fecal and cuticular pheromones, often along corners and edges near moisture.
+Seasonal shifts push them indoors after heavy rain, plumbing upsets, or drought — a key pattern for scheduling inspection and prevention treatments.

 - Watch after sunset for reliable detection

-- Scan baseboards, drains, and floor-level seams
+- Scan baseboards, drains, and floor-level seams for signs

 - Note female abdomen-drag vs. male posture